strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 ```

 ZooKeeper data is replicated across a number of nodes which form an ensemble.
-ZooKeeper uses the ZooKeeper Atomic Broadcast (ZAB) protocol to replicate data to all nodes in the ZooKeeper ensemble.`
+ZooKeeper uses the ZooKeeper Atomic Broadcast (ZAB) protocol to replicate data to all nodes in the ZooKeeper ensemble.
 This protocol keeps all nodes in sync and ensures reliability on messages delivery.

 But having ZooKeeper means operating a totally different distributed system which needs to be deployed, managed and troubleshooted.
 ZooKeeper also represents a bottleneck for scalability and puts a limit on the number of topics and the corresponding partitions supported within a Kafka cluster.
 It has a performance impact when, for example, there is a controller failover and the new elected one has to fetch metadata from ZooKeeper, including all the topics information.
 Also, any metadata update needs to be propagated to the other brokers.
-The problem is that the metadata changes propagations, by using RPCs, grow with the number of partitions involved and more partitions means more metadata to propagate, so it takes longer and the system gets slower.
+The problem is that the metadata changes propagations, by using RPCs, grow with the number of partitions involved so it takes longer and the system gets slower.

 ### Welcome to KRaft!